-Hand & Wrist Center
+Hand & Wrist Treatment Specialist

-Orthopedic Hand and Wrist Surgery in Spartanburg, Duncan and Greenville, SC
+Orthopedic Hand and Wrist Surgery in Spartanburg, Duncan, and Greenville, SC

 At Carolina Orthopaedic & Neurosurgical Associates, we provide advanced treatment and rehabilitation of the hand and upper extremities.
 Our highly-trained specialists focus on applying advanced techniques in both operative and non-operative conditions of the hand & wrist to minimize pain while restoring function.